ANSHAN - IT'S A DIRTY JOB BUT SOMEONE HAD TO DO IT

 understatement that turned out to

-broken up using a crane with a ball.
+be broken up using a crane with a

-side of the bank.
-Even from a 'safe
+the side of the bank.
+Even from a

 Once most of the molten rock had